 Hi, I'm Julian.
 Welcome to my page!

 I am a long-term Clay fellow at the Harvard-Smithsonian Center for Astrophysics.
-Before that I was a postdoctoral fellow in Jefferson Lab, at Harvard Physics.
-I got my PhD from Johns Hopkins University, under the supervision of Marc Kamionkowski, and I've had the pleasure to work with Cora Dvorkin, Avi Loeb, and Daniel Eisenstein while at Harvard.
+Before that I was a postdoctoral fellow at the Harvard Physics Department.
+I got my PhD from Johns Hopkins University in 2017, under the supervision of Marc Kamionkowski.

-I work on the intersection of particle physics and astrophysics.
-Recently, I have focused on 21-cm cosmology, both as a new dark-matter probe and as a standard ruler (using velocity-induced acoustic oscillations, or VAOs).
-My interests also include inflation, gravitational lensing, fast radio bursts, dark matter, large-scale structure, neutrino masses, and the cosmic microwave background.
+My work is at the intersection of particle physics and astrophysics.
+Recently, I have focused on learning about cosmology, galaxy formation, and dark-matter microphysics from the first galaxies.
+This includes using UV LFs from Hubble as well as the 21-cm line of hydrogen.
+I have developed the latter both as a new dark-matter probe and as a standard ruler (using velocity-induced acoustic oscillations, or VAOs).
+My interests also include gravitational lensing, the large-scale structure, light relics, primordial black holes, fast radio bursts, and the cosmic microwave background.

 You can find my full CV here, and my publications in